knative/func/docs/guides/func_yaml.md

 ### `trigger`

 The invocation event that triggers your function.
-Possible values are `http` for plain HTTP requests, and `event` for CloudEvent triggered functions.
+Possible values are `http` for plain HTTP requests, and `events` for CloudEvent triggered functions.

 ## Environment Variables